intel/QAT_Engine/README.md

     This message is used to set the timeout in milli seconds used for epoll_wait() when event driven polling mode is enabled.
 The value should be passed in as Param 3.
 The default is 1,000, the min value is 1, and the max value is 10,000.
 This message can be sent at any time after the engine has been created.
+This message is not supported in the FreeBSD operating system.

 Message String: ENABLE_EVENT_DRIVEN_POLLING_MODE
 Param 3:        0